powerily/powerily.github.io/rules.md

 If there’s a tie both members will get the reward.

 Members can pick up a >200kk perc while the owner is offline to gain points towards extra slots.
-The highest collector on the scoring day will receive one extra slot.
+The top two collectors will receive one extra slot.

 Members can donate their rewarded slots to other players or to the guild for more chest items.